 Each piece of homework will be accessible via Microsoft Teams with links to each task.
 All students will have access to Microsoft Teams using their school log in details.
 For more support on how to log in to MS Teams please see our Remote Learning Resources page.

 Each half term, homework will be set for all subjects following the same format.

 Students will complete a task to cement their prior knowledge within each subject.
 Students will be given tasks that will be created to look at topics, lessons from previous weeks, terms and years to ensure key information is still being retained.

 Homework Task 2: Current Learning

-Students will have a focus on current topics within each subject area and provided with a task that will show understanding of current knowledge and embed this learning further.
+Students will have a focus on current topics within each subject area and will be provided with a task that will show understanding of current knowledge and embed this learning further.

 Homework Task 3: Future Learning